Skip to main content Skip to navigation

 5. Student Financial Services will then determine eligibility and award amount, and both you and employer will be receive notice by WSU email.
 If you work prior to receiving a Work-Study award, it is possible the employer will be responsible to pay your wages entirely.

-6. Note that your award is a Work-Study placeholder on your financial aid package.
+6. Note that your award is a Work-Study placeholder on your financial aid offer.
 You can earn up to the value of the award amount each term, as you will receive a paycheck twice a month based on the hours you work.

 7. Once Work-Study funding is exhausted, employers can review the CR PAY Work-Study Payroll Transactions to monitor work-study hours being used.
 (Students may continue to work, but the employer’s Work-Study subsidy will no longer be in effect.)